iPhone SE 2 − Price, release date and all the biggest leaks

 Read more: Best iPhone

-iPhone SE 2 release date – When is the iPhone SE 2 out?
+iPhone SE 2 release date – When could it come out?

-Another point of hope is Apple’s recent hardware activities.
-First, there’s the fact that it put the iPhone SE back on sale in January, mere months after it had pulled the petite device.
+Rumours aside, Apple’s recent hardware activities offer hope too.
+First, there’s the fact that it put the iPhone SE back on sale in January 2019, mere months after it had pulled the petite device.
 Was this a tester to see what demand would be like for a smaller iPhone?
 If so, the fact that it sold out in super-quick time is encouraging.

 Then there’s the recent resurrection of Apple’s long-dormant mini-tablet range with the iPad Mini 5.
-Basically, if there’s any kind of demand for one of its products, Apple is not above giving the people what they want.
+Basically, if there’s any kind of demand for one of its products, Apple isn’t above giving the people what they want.

 Read more: Best smartphone

 iPhone SE 2 price – How much will it cost?

 The original iPhone SE cost just £379 at launch, which looks like a bit of a bargain these days.
 Of course, that was way back in 2016, when the price of a full-fat iPhone (the iPhone 6S, at the time) was just £539.

 These days, an iPhone 11 will cost you at least £729, and an iPhone 11 Pro will set you back at least £1049.
 The iPhone 11 Pro Max, meanwhile, will set you back £1149, minimum.
 The iPhone SE 2 will cost well short of that, but will likely also set you back slightly more than the £379 original.

 In October 2019, a TF Securities report from Kuo, which was seen by 9to5Mac, predicted that the iPhone SE 2 will start at just $399 (~£320).